A Penny Well Spent

 Faucet and Sergeant Suds got up and the captain positioned the two of them facing each other.
 He handed Suds a pad to hold up and then explained the exercise.

-‘Okay, so Nelson, you’re going to throw punches at Mick, and to get you to keep a straight face, I will call out some sad affirmations.
+‘Okay, so Faucet, you’re going to throw punches at Mick, and to get you to keep a straight face, I will call out some sad affirmations.
 Right, both ready?
-Okay, Nelson, let’s see your punch.
+Okay, Faucet, let’s see your punch.
 Go!’

 Faucet wasted no time and threw a punch at Suds’s face, hitting him square in the jaw.
 Suds was tough and merely recoiled a little, but then reacted instinctively and threw a punch back at Faucet, knocking him to the floor.

 ‘Stop!
 Stop!’ the captain cried as he stood between them.
-‘I meant hit the pad, Nelson!
+‘I meant hit the pad, Faucet!
 What did you think he was holding the pad was for?’

-‘Oh crap, sorry Mick,’ said Faucet, realising what he’d done as he pulled himself up.
-‘I don’t know, I… I thought he was going to use it later as a weapon.’
+‘Oh crap, sorry Mr Goldman,’ said Faucet, realising what he’d done as he pulled himself up.
+‘I don’t know, I… I thought it was some kind of fashion accessory.’

 ‘Never mind, sit down,’ the captain said, waving him away.
-‘Will, get up here.’
+‘Flush, get up here.’

 As Flush got up to face Suds, HyJean helped Faucet back to his seat and checked he was okay.